 [*] Trades and Groups changed throughout the war, so the listing is to demonstrate the variety of trades.
 It has not been possible to find a listing which identifies which were on strength of the squadron and which were on strength of the station.

-Whilst ground personnel were primarily on strength of the station (providing services to all the squadrons that were based there), a small proportion were on strength of the squadron, undertaking squadron related Administrative Duties
+Whilst personnel in these trades were primarily on strength of the station (providing services to all the squadrons that were based there), a small proportion were on strength of the squadron, undertaking squadron related Administrative Duties

-No. 35 Squadron’s record book contains little or no information regarding Ground Personnel, but some listings have been found (eg on squadron movement orders)
+No. 35 Squadron’s record book contains little or no information regarding Ground Personnel, but some listings can be found (eg on squadron movement orders)

 Fitters and Flight Mechanics on arrival at RAF Graveley (with JH Marks)